 The Chemical Engineering and Biotechnology course is new for entry in October 2023 and no longer requires students to study Engineering or Natural Sciences in their first year of University.
 The Department is on the West Cambridge site next to the Sports Hall in a state of the art building opened in 2016.

 Our subject is well catered for in the Quincentenary Library.
 Cambridge University Chemical Engineering Society (CUCES) brings students from the different Colleges together and regularly puts on talks and other events.

-Our offers are typically for two A* grade A-Levels or equivalent.
+Our offers are typically for two A* grades and one A grade at A-Level or equivalent.
 If you have four relevant A-Levels you may be asked for A*A*AA or A*A*AB.